Spring 2021 Program

 Faculty director Dr. Martha Miller and UCLA Anderson Women’s Leadership Institute alums discuss the experience and impact of the program

-For 20 years, UCLA Anderson’s Women’s Leadership Institute has been developing smart and authentic leaders who are skilled at building organizational value, savvy at navigating hidden obstacles to advancement and ready to take their careers to the next level.
+For more than 20 years, UCLA Anderson’s Women’s Leadership Institute has been developing smart, savvy and authentic leaders, skilled at building organizational value and ready to take their careers to the next level.

-The program is offered as a live online learning journey that employs the three-phase ACT learning model.
+The program is offered live online in 6 bi-weekly sessions and employs the three-phase ACT learning model.

 This session examines the obstacles that are still keeping women’s talents from being fully utilized and recognized at work, and offers research-based suggestions for action.
 By the end of the session, participants will walk away with a concrete game plan to improve opportunities for themselves and others.

-After an exercise to surface participants’ strengths and goals, Dr. Connie Gersick presents the lay of the land regarding the progress and challenges faced by women in the work environment.
+After an exercise to surface participants’ strengths and goals, Dr. Martha Miller presents the lay of the land regarding the progress and challenges faced by women in the work environment.
 Key points include:

 What are the decision making traps that lead good managers to make bad decisions?
 What are the considerations needed to evaluate situations and mitigate risk?
 This session explores the psychology of decision making, both at the individual and the group level.
 Participants learn how to make more strategic, sound decisions and how to exert influence when others are involved in the decision making process.
 Participants will explore perceptions and attitudes, improve their ability to influence others involved and make better decisions with confidence.